cdktf/cdktf-provider-digitalocean/docs/app.java.md

 - *Type:* java.lang.String

 The repository tag.
 Defaults to latest if not provided.
+Cannot be specified if digest is provided.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/digitalocean/digitalocean/2.46.1/docs/resources/app#tag App#tag}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/digitalocean/digitalocean/2.47.0/docs/resources/app#tag App#tag}

 ---